Ben Bowen: Fundraising

 The 2007 fundraising drive was a raffle for a house (called The House that Ben Built) located in Putnam County, West Virginia, which brought in $808,000.
 Governor Joe Manchin changed WV state law to make this raffle possible.
 As a result, St. Jude launched a WV field office that organizes all state fundraising for the hospital.
-In 2008 the Bowen family organized a second St. Jude Dream Home Giveaway raffle in Hurricane, WVA and raised over $1,000,000.
+In 2008 the Bowen family organized a second St. Jude Dream Home Giveaway raffle in Hurricane, WV and raised over $1,000,000.
 The third annual WV St. Jude Dream Home was scheduled to expand to two locations, Milton and Morgantown, WV, in 2009.

 Death

-Ben Bowen's last months were physically painful.
+Bowen's last months were physically painful.
 Morphine did not manage his pain adequately, his body tripled in size, and he would regurgitate fecal matter.
 The neuropathic pain became so severe, his parents could not hold him.
 Ben died on February 25, 2005.

 Funeral services were held on Tuesday, March 1, 2005, at River Cities Community Church in Huntington, West Virginia.
 The funeral cortege traveled on the highway that now bears Ben's name on the way to the cemetery.
 Survivors include his parents, an older brother Eli, two brothers and two sisters born after his death.
 Ben's family moved to the Memphis, Tennessee area, and Tom Bowen first went to work for St. Jude Children's Hospital raising funds to cure pediatric cancer, later working on creating the Childhood Cancer Network as Ben Bowen's legacy.